Eager to hear from constituents in person again, Vermont lawmakers plan summer listening tours

-MONTPELIER – Vermont lawmakers have officially closed the door on the 2021 Legislative Session after passing a $7.3 billion state budget on Friday, but as more Vermonters get vaccinated, legislators are eager to log off Zoom and hear directly from their constituents.
+MONTPELIER – With passage of a $7.3 billion budget, Vermont lawmakers closed out the 2021 Legislative Session last week.
+But with more Vermonters getting vaccinated, legislators are eager to log off Zoom and hear directly from constituents.

 Senate President Pro Tem Becca Balint said a listening tour is in the works for all senators and house members, and state leaders will also be gathering feedback on an eventual return to the Vermont State House next year.